 Sewing Machine Fun is reader supported!
-If you make a purchase through an affiliate link, we may earn a small commission at no extra cost to you.
+If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 This easy embroidery machine tutorial will teach you how to embroider a blanket.
 Specifically, I’ll be putting a name on a baby blanket and showing you how I did it!
 I love how this personalized baby blanket will dress up my daughter’s nursery.

-Now, let’s get started!
+Let’s get started!

-Equipment Needed for Embroidery on a Blanket
+Supplies Needed for Embroidery on a Blanket

 - Nice, soft blanket of good quality

-- Washable marking pen
+- Washable marking pen or another marking tool

-- Pins (if not hooping) and scissors
+- Pins or other stabilizing items (if not hooping) and scissors

-How to Embroider a Baby Blanket
+How to Embroider a Baby Blanket – Tutorial

 Then, mark the center of where you want the name or design to go.
 Use your fabric marking tool to make vertical and horizontal marks on the blanket in the center of your design.
-I have a blue water-soluble marker I use.
-If you want to be super accurate, extend the line vertically and horizontally much farther to make hooping easier later.
+I have a blue water-soluble marker I use for light-colored fabrics, and I use a chalk wheel for darker fabrics.
+To be most accurate, extend the lines vertically and horizontally much farther than I did in this picture to make hooping easier later.

 For this project, my 4″x4″ embroidery machine couldn’t fit all the letters I wanted to put on the blanket in one hoop, so I had to split things.
 Hence, why you may see several marks in some pictures on my blanket in this tutorial.

-Hooping a Blanket for Embroidery
+Hooping vs Floating a Blanket for Embroidery

 Cleaning Up the Design